ishaanjav/Python-ML-Facial-Recognition/README.md

 **You can also make modifications to the code by changing the hyperparameters of the Classification Algorithm and the Neural Networks.**
 Fortunately, I have also included detailed comments on what each of the hyperparameters are and you can also check out the [**ML Wiki**](https://github.com/ishaanjav/Weka-ML-Face-Recognition/wiki) that I have made.

+## Additional Note
+Please take into consideration that the [Neural Network Classification File]() is **very intensive and requires a lot of resources when running.
+Additionally, it takes a while to run.**

+You can try to lessen this by reducing the epoch number *(# of iterations)* or changing some of the other hyperparameters.

+**If you found this repository useful or enjoyed it, please give it a star and check out some of my [other repositories](https://github.com/ishaanjav)!**